ibm-cloud-docs/EventStreams/enabling_mirroring.md

   ibmcloud resource service-instance "Event Streams resource instance name" --output=json
   ```

-Review the Last Operation section of the output.
+Review the **last operation** section of the output.
 The information is continuously updated as the update proceeds.
-When the mirroring enablement process has completed, the last operation information indicates update succeeded or sync succeeded.
+When the mirroring enablement process has completed, the last operation information indicates whether the update succeeded or sync succeeded.
   ```text
   "last_operation": {
     "type": "update",